The 2025-2026 US News Best Business Schools report has just been released, with some surprising and some not so surprising results!

 While the M7 business schools receive a lot of attention, Personal MBA Coach urges our clients to consider a broad range of schools.
 Our average client applies to five to seven programs to maximize their chances of acceptance.

-For more information on how to use the US News Best Business Schools 2024-2025 report or other MBA rankings, check out our tips in this blog.
+For more information on how to use the US News Best Business Schools 2025-2026 report or other MBA rankings,

-Beyond MBA rankings, when choosing a business school you should consider factors including a school’s location, culture, academic programming, areas of specialization, and job placement rate.
+Beyond MBA rankings, when choosing a business school, you should consider factors including a school’s location, culture, academic programming, areas of specialization, and job placement rate.
 Similarly, culture and teaching style vary across schools.
 To learn more, we encourage you to review Personal MBA Coach’s new school guides.

 Finally, available financing also should be a key consideration since you may be able to secure more funding from one school than another.
-Last cycle, Personal MBA Coach’s clients earned $10M in scholarships.
+Last cycle, Personal MBA Coach’s clients earned $11M in scholarships.
 Depending on your personal circumstances, you might be inclined to select a school with a more favorable financial package regardless of ranking.
 Some M7 schools are very generous with scholarships while others award them much more sparingly.

 Looking for help with school selection?
 Reach out today for a consultation!